Ajedi32/echovr_api_docs/README.md

 ##### `teams`

 An array of objects containing data used to instantiate the game's two teams.
-(See below for details.)
+The first element in the array is always the blue team, while the second is always the orange team.

 ##### `teams[].team`
 A human-readable team name.
-Usually either "ORANGE TEAM" or "BLUE TEAM", but that's subject to change, and may be different during LAN tournaments (though I've not yet confirmed this).
+Usually either "ORANGE TEAM" or "BLUE TEAM", but if all the players on a team have the same team name (set by pressing F11 while in a match or the lobby) it will be that instead.

 ##### `teams[].possession`
 Indicates whether this team currently has possession of the disk.